SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 }
 ```

-If you’ve written everything correctly, an **account_system** database should be created with tables:
+If you have written everything correctly, an **account_system** database should be created.

-- users.

-- accounts.

-- users_accounts.
 [/slide]